Theoretical uncertainties for cosmological first-order phase transitions: Sources of theoretical uncertainty

 An intuitive solution to (i) above is to use the perturbatively computed effective potential, rather than the tree-level potential, to compute the critical bubble~\cite{Linde:1980tt,Linde:1981zj}.
 Starting from the tree-level, vacuum bounce equation of Coleman~\cite{Coleman:1977py}, the suggested prescription to modify it for the thermal case is the following: \beq \nabla^{2}\phi - \frac{{\rm d}V_{\rm tree}}{{\rm d}\phi} = 0 \quad\to\quad \nabla^{2}\phi - \frac{{\rm d}\mbox{Re}(V_{\rm eff})}{{\rm d}\phi} = 0 \;. \eeq This prescription gives exactly Eq.~\eqref{eq:bounce_4d} once assuming O(3) symmetry and forms the basis of our nucleation calculations in the 4d~approach, as discussed in Sec.~\ref{sec:overview_4d}.
 It is also the most common approach taken in the literature.

 While plausible, and clearly a step in the right direction, the naive replacement of Eq.~\eqref{eq:bounce_naive} is not derived from first principles.
 It suffers from inconsistencies since, in general, the bounce action thus calculated is not the correct result at leading order in any expansion, as has have been discussed in Refs.~\cite{langer1974metastable,Weinberg:1992ds,Buchmuller:1992rs,Gleiser:1993hf,Alford:1993br,Buchmuller:1993bq,Bodeker:1993kj,Berges:1996ib,Surig:1997ne,Strumia:1998nf,Garbrecht:2015yza}. \footnote{ See also Ref.~\cite{Andreassen:2017rzq} for the resolution of an analogous issue at zero temperature. } The presence of the extraneous nonzero imaginary part of the effective potential, which must be discarded by hand, perhaps offers a clue that something has gone wrong.
+The nucleation rate calculated this way is also gauge dependent.

 In Eq.~\eqref{eq:bounce_naive}, by using the effective potential in the bounce equation as an attempt to solve (i), one evades the catch-22 by inconsistently integrating over the fields twice.
 Integrating first in generating the effective potential and then second in solving the bounce equation and evaluating the nucleation prefactor.
 In computing the effective potential all nonzero momentum modes of the fields are integrated out, including those of the scalar.
 The remaining degree of freedom, the constant mode of the scalar field, cannot describe a localised, inhomogeneous critical bubble (or bounce), hence the practical necessity for {\em ad hoc} promoting the constant mode back up to a full spatially-dependent field, to be integrated over a second time.
 Furthermore, in computing the effective potential, the spatial dependence of the scalar field, the basis of (ii), is still wrongly ignored.
 One might think that a derivative expansion could justify this, and that the effective action evaluated on a background bounce solution might be approximated by the naive bounce action,